How it Works

 The Spiralbanding Solution

 Postle Industries began trialling our patent pending Spiralbanding Technology in 2017.
-We developed new welding techniques and exclusive procedures combined with Duraband® SB welding wire.
-This wire provides the same crack-free, casing friendly, and low-friction wear resistance that Duraband NC hardbanding is well known for.
+We developed new welding techniques and exclusive procedures combined with Spiralband® NC welding wire.
+This wire provides similar crack-free, and low-friction wear resistance that Duraband NC hardbanding is well known for.
 Postle’s Duraband has been the most reliable and trusted hardbanding alloy in our industry for more than 12 years.

 Due to the reduced heat input into the drill pipe body with Spiralbanding Technology, the HAZ is reduced significantly, and the adjacent drill pipe body maintains its structural integrity